keu/docs/astro/develop-project.md

 :::

-#### Step 2: Create Dockerfile.build
+#### Step 2: Update Dockerfile

-1. In your Astro project, create a duplicate of your `Dockerfile` named `Dockerfile.build`.
+1. Optional.
+Copy any build steps you already have in your `Dockerfile` and save them for later.

-2. In `Dockerfile.build`, add `AS stage` to the `FROM` line which specifies your Runtime image.
+2. In your `Dockerfile`, add `AS stage` to the `FROM` line which specifies your Runtime image.
 For example, if you use Runtime 5.0.0, your `FROM` line would be:

    ```text
    quay.io/astronomer/astro-runtime:5.0.0-base AS stage1